• Skip to primary navigation

 • Lemon juice - A splash of lemon juice brightens up the berry flavors in the raspberry sauce.

-• Egg yolks - I save the yolks for French buttercream frosting whenever I make egg white heavy recipes like macarons and swiss meringue buttercream.
+• Egg yolks - I save the yolks for French buttercream frosting whenever I make egg white heavy recipes like chocolate macarons and swiss meringue buttercream.

 • Sugar - Granulated sugar is best in French buttercream recipes and dissolves easily in the hot corn syrup.